Latest Vacancies

 is looking for a

-Chef De Partie Our MICHELIN-starred restaurant Under Grain and MICHELIN Bib Gourmand awarded Grain Street are looking for Chef De Partie.
+Chef de Partie Our MICHELIN-starred restaurant Under Grain and MICHELIN Bib Gourmand awarded Grain Street are looking for Chef de Partie.
 This is a rare chance to join a talented team in which you will be challenged to learn and develop your skills through persistence to achieve perfection.
 You will be involved in the day-to-day operation and the preparation and delivery of exclusive high-end events with no equivalent on the island.

 Read More